 Moab, Utah has become the undisputed "Mecca" for mountain bike enthusiasts by virtue of its beautiful red rock terrain, views that go on forever and trails that range from beginner to advanced and suit all riding abilities.
 The Moab Adventure Center offers professionally guided Moab mountain biking tours on all of Moab's classic rides.
 If you're new to mountain biking or mountain biking in the Moab area, we recommend the Courthouse Loop ride.
 For a more intermediate experience, check out the Klondike Bluffs or Deadhorse Point Intrepid Trail rides.

 Great introductory ride overlooking the Windows section of Arches National Park.
 Perfect for families with younger children or novices.

 Dead Horse Point State Park singletrack trail, formerly known as the Intrepid Trail is accessed from the main parking lot.
 The main loop spans 9 miles and offers several spectacular views along the way with rolling terrain mixed with short climbs.

-Moderate climbs, varied terrain and exciting downhill lead you to views of prehistoric dinosaur tracks and an astounding overlook or Arches National Park.
+Moderate sustained climbs on varied slickrock terrain and exciting downhill lead you to views of prehistoric dinosaur tracks and an astounding overlook or Arches National Park.
+Good fitness, basic shifting and braking skills will benefit the rider on Klondike Bluffs.

 While the National Parks were still relatively empty, and the mining boom was all but forgotten by the early 1980’s, a new and unexpected renaissance was about to hit the hills of Moab.
 An entirely new sport called “mountain biking” marked the beginning of a Moab’s modern reputation as the “Adventure Capital of the West”.